irenemonzon/irenemonzon/Readme.md

 ### 👨‍💻 About Me:
 Frontend Developer with 5+ years of successful software delivery experience.
-Proficient in JavaScript, TypeScript, React and Next.js with a strong focus on performance optimization and component-driven architecture.
-Notably, I boosted user engagement by 70% by developing intuitive interfaces and integrating real-time video consultations, significantly enhancing patient care for medical centres.
+Proficient in JavaScript, TypeScript, React.js, Next.js and Tailwind CSS with a strong focus on performance optimization and component-driven architecture.
+My proudest achievement is building the inventory management of Latin America’s largest e-commerce platform, which transformed how sellers managed seasonal campaigns (like Black Friday) and maximized sales.

 🛠️ Whether it is optimizing web performance or implementing modern UI patterns, I enjoy the challenge of making the web better and more accessible.